CyberExplosion/Fall-King/ProjectDocument.md

 **If you did work that should be factored in to your grade that does not fit easily into the proscribed roles, add it here!
 Please include links to resources and descriptions of game-related material that does not fit into roles here.**
 * [Gameplay Programmer](https://www.screenskills.com/job-profiles/browse/games/programming/gameplay-programmer/) - Work on objects (prefabs) that interacts with the game world and player.
 Assist level designer with creating fun objects, while also tuning and balancing their effects.
 * [AI Programmer](https://www.screenskills.com/job-profiles/browse/games/programming/artificial-intelligence-ai-programmer/) - Work on enemies to create exciting adversaries for the player.
 Balance npc and the player with the level designer to deliver fun interactions.
+* [Level Design](https://www.screenskills.com/job-profiles/browse/games/design/level-designer/) - Work on designing the levels of the game which takes into account platforms, enemies, objects etc.
 # Main Roles #

 Your goal is to relate the work of your role and sub-role in terms of the content of the course.
 Please look at the role sections below for specific instructions for each role.